ibm-cloud-docs/containers/cs_cluster_plan_network.md

 * If you attach public gateways to your subnets, you can create inbound and outbound rules to allow ingress from and egress to services that support public service endpoints only.

 **Communication with resources in on-premises data centers**</br>
-To connect your cluster with your on-premises data center, you can set up the VPC VPN service or a strongSwan IPSec VPN service.
-* With the {{site.data.keyword.vpc_short}} VPN, you connect an entire VPC to an on-premises data center.
+With the {{site.data.keyword.vpc_short}} VPN, you connect an entire VPC to an on-premises data center.
+You can also use the {{site.data.keyword.vpc_short}} VPN to connect two VPCs so that your cluster can access resources in the network of another VPC in your account.
 To get started by creating a VPC gateway for your subnets, see [Using VPN with your VPC](/docs/vpc?topic=vpc-vpn-onprem-example).
-* With the [strongSwan IPSec VPN service](https://www.strongswan.org/about.html){: external}, you set up a VPN load balancer directly in your cluster.
-Note that you must enable a public gateway on the subnet where you deploy the strongSwan service.
-To get started, [configure and deploy the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup).

 If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
 You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
 {: tip}